-The FTSE/JSE RAFI Top 40 Index returned 3.73% over the quarter, underperforming the FTSE/JSE Top 40 Index by 0.88%.
-On a 12-month rolling basis the RAFI Top 40 Index outperformed the Top 40 Index by 7.8%.
+The FTSE/JSE RAFI Top 40 Index returned -6.6% over the quarter, underperforming the FTSE/JSE Top 40 Index by 1.38%.
+On a 12-month rolling basis the FTSE/JSE RAFI Top 40 Index underperformed the FTSE/JSE Top 40 Index by 1.9%.

 The relative underperformance for the quarter was mainly attributable to the large overweight position in Sasol, which declined a further 28% after being down 22% the previous quarter.
 Another detractor was the overweight position in Intu Properties, which continued its slide downwards, falling a further 39%.

-The major contributors to relative outperformance were the fund’s overweight positions in ABSA Group and MTN, which returned 20.3% and 20.5% respectively.
+The major contributors to relative outperformance were the fund’s overweight positions in Impala Platinum and Sibanye Gold, which returned 36.7% and 25.0% respectively.

-The RAFI 40 Index is rebalanced once a year in March and is based on multiple fundamental factors in order to calculate the fundamental weights as per the ground rules.
-The data used to determine these factors are taken over the prior five-year period.
+The FTSE/JSE RAFI 40 Index is rebalanced once a year in March and is based on multiple fundamental factors in order to calculate the fundamental weights as per the ground rules.
+The data used to determine these factors are taken over the prior fiveyear period.